bislewl/zencart_shiprush_config/readme.txt

 Installation Instructions
 ============
 1.)
 Install Stamps from http://www.stamps.com/download/
 2.)
-Copy these file from the stamps into your catalog/store directory
+Copy these file from the stamps.com into your catalog/store directory
         - ShippingZClasses.php
         - ShippingZMessages.php
         - ShippingZZencart.php